r-owen/as_op_doubleweave/README.md

 * The pattern must use no more than one treadle per weft thread.
 * The pattern must have the same number of treadles as shafts.

+In addition, the ends and picks should change by a single shaft/treadle each step, else the result will probably have floats that will mak the fabric unstable.

 ## Installing the Software

 * Install [Python](https://www.python.org/downloads/) 3.11 or later.